codevibess/openssl-nodejs/README.md

 ```

 When you used a command which generates additional output in file format this package will create a folder openssl/ in the directory where the command was invoked.
 All output files will appear in this folder (openssl).
+---

-Note: If u want to use a command which needs additional interaction use parameter -config and specify pass to file with configuration.
+> Note: If u want to use a command which needs additional interaction use parameter -config and specify pass to file with configuration.
+---
 That's all that you need to start using it.

 For any information, improvements or bug fixes please contact me.
-If it's package was useful for you please give a star in GitHub. (really inspiring me to new ones)
+If it's package was useful for you please give a star in [GitHub](https://github.com/codevibess). (really inspiring me to new ones)